ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 Polynomial::initialize(std::make_shared<CUDAPolynomialFactory>());
 ```

-:::note Icicle is built to a library per field/curve.
-Initialization must be done per library.
-That is, applications linking to multiple curves/fields should do it per curve/field.
+:::note
+Initialization of a factory must be done per linked curve or field.
 :::

 ### Construction

 Polynomials can be constructed from coefficients, from evaluations on roots-of-unity domains, or by cloning existing polynomials.

 ```cpp